intsystems/BMM/lab4/Readme.md

 * [OBD paper](https://proceedings.neurips.cc/paper/1989/file/6c9882bbac1c7093bd25041881277658-Paper.pdf)

 4. Build multiple (not less than 10) 1-layer neural networks for a dataset using bagging.
 Make a weighted ensemble of the models.
 Train ensemble weights in different regimes:
-    a.
-Using Softmax
+    - Using Softmax
-    b.
-Using softmax with lowering temperature
+    - Using softmax with lowering temperature

 Visualize the performance of the ensembler from the optimization iteration.
 Visualize the weights of the ensemble.